real estate dispute arbitration in Forks Of Salmon, California 96031

 In the quiet, forested town of Forks Of Salmon, California (96031), a heated real estate arbitration unfolded in early 2024 that captured the tense but heartfelt struggles often hidden behind property lines.

-Background: Mark Jensen had sold the land to Caldwell through a contract that included a critical clause about access rights.
+Background: the claimant had sold the land to Caldwell through a contract that included a critical clause about access rights.
 Jensen assured Caldwell that a private gravel road—used by his family for decades—would remain accessible for her use.
 However, shortly after the sale closed in March 2023, Jensen erected a locked gate, citing environmental concerns and liability risks.
 Caldwell claimed this action violated their agreement and caused her significant hardship, limiting access to her own property and affecting her plans to develop a small eco-lodge.

 The dispute escalated quickly.
 After months of tense communications and failed negotiations, both parties agreed to arbitration in November 2023, hoping for a faster and less costly resolution than traditional court proceedings.